Back to school for children displaced by Los Angeles-area gas leak

 Eleven-year-old Cameron Michaels said he suffered daily health problems from the gas leak.
 “You can’t focus, you can’t concentrate, you can’t learn at all,” he said.

-Hundreds of residents have reported similar symptoms to the Los Angeles County Public Health Department, a county official said.
+Hundreds of residents have reported similar symptoms to the Los Angeles County Public Health Department, said Dr. Cyrus Rangan, director of the toxics epidemiology program for the agency.
 County health officials said in a report the symptoms are likely temporary.

 “I hope they’re absolutely right, but I can’t take that chance,” said School Board member Scott Schmerelson, who led the student relocation effort.
 “I’d rather err on the side of safety.”